|University of Arkansas at Little Rock|

 - De-manufacturing: End of life disposition of electronic devices and computers; includes recovery of hard drives and chips with resale value, the removal of commodities, such as copper, aluminum, and gold for sale to scrap consumers, the removal and hazardous waste disposal of toxins and heavy metals, and the shredding or melting of materials that can be sold and manufactured into new products.

-- Director: The Chancellor of UALR or his/her designee.
+- Director: The chancellor of UALR or his or her designee.